tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 retransmission timers.

-### AEAD Limits
+### AEAD Limits {#aead-lim}

-Section 5.5 of TLS {{!TLS13}} defines limits on the number of records that can be protected using the same keys.
-These limits are specific to an AEAD algorithm, and apply equally to DTLS.
+Section 5.5 of {{!TLS13}} defines limits on the number of records that can be protected using the same keys.
+These limits are specific to an AEAD algorithm and apply equally to DTLS.
 Implementations SHOULD NOT protect more records than allowed by the limit specified for the negotiated AEAD.
 Implementations SHOULD initiate a key update before reaching this limit.